-Utah Community Action's (UCA) Kearns project will help support the revitalization of an economically distressed community by constructing a new 16,000 sf facility in Kearns, Utah.
-The new facility will house Head Start classrooms, medical and dental exam rooms, as well as multipurpose space and office space for UCA’s Housing Case Management and HEAT programs.
-Construction is expected to take nine months.
+Utah Community Action's (UCA) Kearns project supports the revitalization of an economically distressed community with the new 16,000 sf facility in Kearns, Utah.
+The facility houses Head Start classrooms, medical and dental exam rooms, as well as multipurpose space and office space for UCA’s Housing Case Management and HEAT programs.

-UCA will provide two healthy meals a day to all children enrolled in the early childhood education program, along with food and nutrition-related education programs, and will also offer certain services to adults within the community.
-These include health and mental health services to be provided in the clinic space which will be leased to University of Utah Hospitals and Clinics and Dental School.
+UCA provides two healthy meals a day to all children enrolled in the early childhood education program, along with food and nutrition-related education programs, and also offers certain services to adults within the community.

 Macaroni Flats is the historic rehabilitation of the Western Macaroni Manufacturing Company warehouse originally built in 1900.

 The project opened in December 2016 and includes 13 residential one and two bedroom apartments and 8 street-level commercial spaces for artists and small businesses.